Skip to contents

 Taking the Scenic Route: Step-by-Step Preprocessing 🚶♀️

-While auto_clean() is fantastic for getting started, you’ll eventually want more control over your preprocessing pipeline.
+While auto_clean() and other auto_xxx() functions are fantastic for getting started, you’ll eventually want more control over your preprocessing pipeline.
 Let’s explore each step individually – think of it as learning to cook rather than just ordering takeout!

 Step 1: Normalization – Getting Everyone on the Same Page 📏